Benešov nad Černou: Geography

-Benešov nad Černou si located about 24 km east of Český Krumlov and 28 km south of České Budějovice.
-It lies on the border of the Gratzen Mountains and Gratzen Foothills.

-Benešov nad Černou lies on the small river Černá.
-There are several fish ponds in the municipal territory, the largest of them is Velký Klenský.
+Benešov nad Černou is located about 24 km east of Český Krumlov and 28 km south of České Budějovice.
+It lies on the border between the Gratzen Mountains and Gratzen Foothills.
+The highest point is at 881 m above sea level.
+The Černá River flows through the municipality.
+There are several fishponds in the municipal territory; the largest of them is Velký Klenský.

 History

 The first written mention of Benešov is from 1332.
 It was founded in the second half of the 13th century as a settlement by a fortress.
 It was named after its founder, the nobleman Beneš of Michalovice.
 In 1383, Benešov was promoted to a market town.
-In 1387, it was purchased by Oldřich I of Rosenberg and joined to Nové Hrady estate.
+In 1387, it was purchased by Oldřich I of Rosenberg and joined to the Nové Hrady estate.

 As a result of frequent fires (in 1617, 1801, 1849, 1863 and 1891), the medieval character of Benešov was destroyed.
 In 1881, Benešov became a town and its name changed to Německý Benešov ("German Benešov").
-After the World War II, the German population was expelled and the town depopulated.
+After World War II, the German population was expelled and the town depopulated.
 In 1946, the name changed to Benešov nad Černou after the local watercourse Černá.
 In 1950, the municipality lost its town status.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The main landmarks are the town hall from 1594 and the Church of Saint James the Great, which was originally built in the Gothic style in 1332 and rebuilt to its current form in 1630.
-Other sights on the square are a Baroque fountain and a statue of St. John of Nepomuk from 1726.
+The main landmark of Benešov nad Černou is the Church of Saint James the Great.
+It was originally built in the Gothic style in 1332.
+Around 1630, it was rebuilt to its present form.

+A valuable monuments is the town hall.
+It is a Gothic-Renaissance house dating from 1594.

+In Benešov nad Černou is a set of three granite fountains from the second half of the 19th century.
+Two of them are located on the town square and one is near the primary school.

+The Church of Saint Lawrence is located in Klení.
+It was built in the early Gothic style at the end of the 13th century.
+Around 1490, it was reconstructed.